shundhammer/qdirstat/README.md

 QDirStat is a graphical application to show where your disk space has gone and to help you to clean it up.

+It shows the total size of directories and of their files both in a traditional tree view and in a colored treemap graphics where a large file is shown as a large rectangle, and small files are shown as small rectangles.
+Click on it, and you will see where in the tree the file is, and you can instantly move it to the trash if you like.
+The color corresponds to the file type: Images, videos or whatever.

 This is a Qt-only port of the old Qt3/KDE3-based KDirStat, now based on the latest Qt 5.
 It does not need any KDE libs or infrastructure.
-It runs on every X11-based desktop on Linux, BSD and other Unix-like systems and of course in a Docker container.
+It runs on every X11-based desktop on Linux, BSD and other Unix-like systems, and in a Docker container.

 QDirStat has a number of new features compared to KDirStat.
 To name a few: